HudaSeyam/E-Commerce-Laravel/readme.md

 ## Features

 - Product Management: Add, update, delete, and manage products with images, descriptions, and categories.
-- Product Search and Filtering: Advanced product search with filtering by category, price, and rating.
+- Product Search and Filtering: Advanced product search with filtering by category.
 - Product catalog with category filters.
 - **Soft delete functionality** for products and catalog.
 - Shopping cart system (add, remove, update items).